Chia-Network/chia-docs/docs/resources/faq.md

 ## How do I buy NFTs?

 Chia NFTs make use of a unique feature: [Offers](https://chialisp.com/puzzles/offers).
 You may already have used Offers to trade XCH and CATs, but to summarize, they enable the trustless, peer-to-peer exchange of assets on Chia's ecosystem, with no involvement from central parties or intermediaries.
 And now you can use them to buy and sell NFTs, as well.
-Simply click the Offers button in your Electron wallet, then click “Create an Offer” and “NFT Offer”.
+Simply click the Offers button in your Electron wallet, then click "Create an Offer" and "NFT Offer".
 We’ll have a more detailed guide that includes all of the options soon.

 ## How can I make an NFT offer using the CLI?